-Find me on Facebook, Twitter, Pinterest, Amazon Author Page, Smashwords Author Page, Google +, Linked In and my blog.
+Find me on Facebook, Twitter, Pinterest, Amazon Author Page, Smashwords Author Page, Google +, and Linked In.

 My pen name, "Magnolia Belle," came from a dream of one day owning a riverboat that offered dinner, sultry jazz and hot R&B while floating down the Mississippi.
 Realizing I didn't have millions it'd take to get that dream off the ground, I took the name to write under.
 I figured it'd be one hard to forget.
 Plus, it's as southern as I am.